UMN-CSCI5609/Assignments-Instructions/A0-Setup/README.md

    * SvelteKit provides an easy way to start a Svelte Project.
-In your terminal, find a location you like to save the project, and run `npx sv create FOLDERNAME` (You can name it whatever you prefer, but we will assume `my-vis-5609` as the folder name for following demonstration)
+In your terminal, find a location you like to save the project, and run `npx sv create FOLDERNAME` (You can name it whatever you prefer, but we will assume `my-vis-5609` as the folder name for following demonstration).

-      ℹ️ **Note:** This folder `FOLDERNAME` will be used for all assignments in this course.
-You can name it whatever you prefer.

         <img width="500" alt="image" src="https://github.com/user-attachments/assets/6403d66a-8eef-4c5a-b7da-0fc97bcc2c35">

    - Open the `my-vis-5609` folder in VSCode.
    - Open the terminal by selecting `View > Terminal` from the menu bar.

    - Run `npm run dev -- --open` in the terminal.
 The website will be open in `http://localhost:5173/`.
 Whenever you change the code, the website will be updated automatically.